Primexz/GTAV-Script-Patcher/README.md

 1. copy your scripts into the ``scripts`` folder
 2. ``node ./index.js``
-3. after the program has run, you will find the edited scripts again from the **scriüts** folder.
+3. after the program has run, you will find the edited scripts again from the **scripts** folder.